Graduate Admissions FAQ

 How do applicants receive an offer of admission?

-Following the comprehensive, full-day, remote interview process in the Psychology Department, the shortlisted candidates are ranked for selection by the Psychology graduate admissions committee.
+Following the comprehensive, full-day, virtual interview process in the Psychology Department, the shortlisted candidates are ranked for selection by the Psychology graduate admissions committee.
 The selected candidates are then recommended by the committee for admission to the College of Graduate Studies (CoGS).
 CoGS then verifies that the recommended candidates have met the admission offer requirements, and subsequently extends the formal offer letter of admission to eligible candidates via the online application system.

-Admission offer letters almost always contain certain conditions, such as requirements for receipt of official documents (i.e. official transcripts, English test scores) where applicable.
+Admission offer letters almost always contain certain conditions, such as requirements for receipt of official documents (i.e., official transcripts, English test scores) where applicable.
 Further, students accepted to the Clinical Psychology program will be required to submit to, and clear, a vulnerable sector Criminal Record Check process in British Columbia, prior to being permitted to register in the program.

 I met all of the minimum application criteria.
 Why was my application declined for admission?